urschrei/pyzotero/doc/index.rst

 Collection Methods
 ====================

-    .. py:method:: Zotero.create_collection(name)
+    .. py:method:: Zotero.create_collections(dicts[, last_modified])

         Create a new collection in the Zotero library

-        :param dict name: dict containing the key ``name`` and the value of the new collection name you wish to create.
-May optionally contain a ``parent`` key, the value of which is the ID of an existing collection.
+        :param list dicts: list of dicts each containing the key ``name`` with value equal new collection name you wish to create.
+Each dict may optionally contain a ``parent`` key, the value of which is the ID of an existing collection.
 If this is set, the collection will be created as a child of that collection.
+        :param str/int last_modified: If not None will set the value of the If-Unmodified-Since-Version header.
+        :rtype: list of dicts
         :rtype: Boolean

+    .. py:method:: Zotero.create_collections(dicts[, last_modified])

+        Alias for create_collections to preserve backward compatibility

     .. py:method:: Zotero.addto_collection(collection, item)